Do SN 1987A data yield the three neutrino masses?: Discussion

 \section{Discussion}

-In this section we discuss 10 issues that need to be addressed before we can have any confidence that the excellent fit in fig.1 to three straight lines (three masses), including one $m^2<0,$ really does imply we can deduce the three neutrino masses from the SN 1987A data, and it is not just a mirage or background fluctuation.
+In this section we discuss a wide range of issues that need to be addressed before we can have any confidence that the excellent fit in fig.2 to three straight lines (three neutrino masses), including one with $m^2<0$ is not just a mirage or background fluctuation.